ietf-wg-idr/RFC4271bis/rfc4271bis.md

 that can (and cannot) be enforced using BGP.
 BGP can support only those policies conforming to the destination-based forwarding paradigm.

+Since its first publication, BGP-4 has been extended by many other specifications.
+Notable extensions include {{RFC4760}}, which generalizes BGP-4 to allow support for advertising routing information of address families beyond IP Version 4 as documented in the present specification, and IP Version 6 in particular.

 ## Definition of Commonly Used Terms

 This section provides definitions for terms that have a specific